chainsawsalad/imessage-liberator/README.md

    Slack will be the replacement client for iMessage on any platform you'd care to use.
 You need a dedicated Slack team for this, one that **NO ONE** else has access to.
 This Slack team should be treated as preciously as your login to iCloud.
 By the end of this installation, when a buddy iMessages you, you will receive it in a Slack channel dedicated to that buddy.
 When you respond in the buddy's Slack channel, it will be forwarded along to them via iMessage.

-1. Generate a Slack authentication token for your newly created team.
+1. Generate a Slack authentication token for your newly created team
    1. Navigate to https://api.slack.com/docs/oauth-test-tokens
    1. Locate the line item for your newly created team on the Test Token Generator table and click the create token button.

       Your authentication token will generate.
 This is what iMessage Liberator uses to make API calls to Slack on your behalf.

       This token will enable all admin actions on your team via the Slack API, so it is extremely important it is kept **PRIVATE**.
-Should this key ever be compromised, immediately navigate back to this page and click the re-issue token button.
+Should this key ever be compromised, immediately return to the page and click the re-issue token button.

 1. Copy your Slack authentication token and enter the following command into your terminal:
    ```